markteekman/accessible-vue-starter/README.md

 - Accessible landmarks such as `header`, `main`, `footer`, `section` and `nav`
 - Outline focus indicator which works on dark and light backgrounds
 - Several `aria` attributes which provide a better experience for screen reader users
-- `SkipLinks.astro` component to skip to either the main menu or the main content *
+- `SkipLinks.vue` component to skip to either the main menu or the main content *
-- `Navigation.astro` component with keyboard accessible (dropdown) navigation (arrow keys, escape key)
+- `TheNavigation.vue` component with keyboard accessible (dropdown) navigation (arrow keys, escape key)
-- `ResponsiveToggle.astro` component with an accessible responsive toggle button for the mobile navigation
+- `ResponsiveToggle.vue` component with an accessible responsive toggle button for the mobile navigation
-- `DarkMode.astro` component toggle with accessible button and a user system preferred color scheme *
+- `DarkMode.vue` component toggle with accessible button and a user system preferred color scheme *
-- `Header.astro` component included in the `DefaultLayout.astro` layout
+- `Header.vue` component included in the `DefaultLayout.astro` layout
-- `Footer.astro` component included in the `DefaultLayout.astro` layout
+- `Footer.vue` component included in the `DefaultLayout.astro` layout
 - `.sr-only` utility class for screen reader only text content (hides text visually)
 - `prefers-reduced-motion` disables animations for users that have this preference turned on